billp/TermiNetwork/README.md

 ## Debug Logging

-You enable the debug logging by setting the **verbose** to **true** in your configuration
+You can enable the debug logging by setting the **verbose** to **true** in your configuration
 ```swift
 let configuration = Configuration()
 configuration.verbose = true
 ```
-And you will see a beautiful pretty-printed debug output in your console.
+And you will see a beautiful pretty-printed debug output in debug window.
 <img width="750px" src="https://user-images.githubusercontent.com/1566052/102597522-75be5200-4123-11eb-9e6e-5740e42a20a5.png">

 ## Tests